Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test: Introduction

 In actual experiments, we will explain later that there is a cut that excludes a hard photon emission in order to collect signals in $D_s^+ \to \mu^+ \nu_\mu$ process.
 On the other hand, such a cut does not work in $D_s^+ \to \tau^+ \nu_\tau$ process.
 This difference would provide a nontrivial effect for the extraction of $|V_{cs}|$.

-In this article, we will analytically study the complete one-loop radiative corrections to $D_s^+ \to \ell^+ \nu_\ell$ decays.
-In Sec.~\ref{sec:SD}, we will derive the one-loop analytic formula of the short-distance EW-QED corrections, reproducing the known leading-logarithmic correction, and also obtain a non-logarithm correction.
+In this article, we analytically study the complete one-loop radiative corrections to $D_s^+ \to \ell^+ \nu_\ell$ decays.
+In Sec.~\ref{sec:SD}, we derive the one-loop analytic formula of the short-distance EW-QED corrections, reproducing the known leading-logarithmic correction, and also obtain a non-logarithmic correction.
 Furthermore, we discuss the regularization-scheme dependence.
-In Sec.~\ref{sec:long}, we will compute the long-distance QED corrections and provide the analytic formulae.
-In Sec.~\ref{sec:calc}, we will extract the value of $|V_{cs}|$ from the latest data, and investigate the CKM unitarity test.
+In Sec.~\ref{sec:long}, we compute the long-distance QED corrections and provide the analytic formulae.
+In Sec.~\ref{sec:calc}, we first estimate the maximum energy of the undetected soft photon in the experimental setup for $D_s^+ \to \ell^+ \nu_\ell$ measurements.
+Then, we discuss the PHOTOS corrections in the experimental results.
+Based on these evaluations, we extract the value of $|V_{cs}|$ from the latest data, and investigate the CKM unitarity test.
 Section~\ref{sec:conc} is devoted to the conclusions and discussion.
-Various useful results and further detail calculations are given in appendices.
+Various useful results and further detailed calculations are given in the appendices.